Company Secretary Course Highlights

 Obligations Of A Company Secretary Include:

-A Company Secretary is a significant connection between the organization and its directorate, investors, administrative specialists, government, and different partners.
+A Company Secretary is a significant connection between the organization and its directorate, investors, administrative specialists, government, and partners.

 The occupation incorporates guaranteeing that the methods are followed and assessed.
 It likewise remembers directing the Chairman and the Directors for their obligations under different regulations.